With so much to see and explore, forest parks are a feast for the imagination and a haven for adventurers of all ages.

 2. Tollymore Forest Park – at the foot of the Mournes

-This beautiful forest park at the foot of the Mourne Mountains in Newcastle, County Down, is a must-visit for the whole family.
+This beautiful forest park at the foot of the Mourne Mountains in Newcastle, County Down, is a must-visit for the whole family and has one of the best camping and caravan parks in Northern Ireland.

 Some of the best trails are the Mountain and Drinns Trail, the River Trail, and Arboretum Path to see all the hidden treasures on offer here.